Murderlon/the-things-network/README.md

 ![Photo of the workshop meeting room](docs/workshop-overview.jpg) ▶ *Photo of the meeting room where the data workshop took place*

 The data workshop was setup to prioritise the findings from the data analysis.
-The presentation can be found [here](./docs/data-workshop.pdf).
+The presentation and steps can be found [here](./docs/data-workshop.pdf).

-*explain the steps of the workshop...*

----

 ##### Result
 - Multiple scales: global, country, city